 The truck was the occasion for two overlapping social situations: the students waiting in line and the actual scene of crêpe-purchasing transactions.
 The student clientele struck me as fairly representative of Paris-area humanities-and-social-sciences: majority women, quite racially diverse, and dressed largely in long black coats, which have been the normative cold-weather apparel as long as I have been acquainted with the Paris region.

 There seemed to be some gender dynamics at work.
 Sociability seemed to cluster around groups of women students (two or three or four at a time), while solitude seemed a more masculine performance (I saw more male students waiting by themselves).
-I was reminded, overhearing students’ conversations, that it’s not just the ethnographers who are outsiders on university campuses: I heard two students having a long discussion which building was which, as if not everyone had a clear knowledge of campus geography.
-Meanwhile, etudent sociability didn’t seem too affected by ethnoracial differences, on any level that I could immediately observe.
+I was reminded, overhearing students’ conversations, that it’s not just the ethnographers who are outsiders on university campuses: I heard two students having a long discussion about which building was which, as if not everyone had a clear knowledge of campus geography.
+Meanwhile, student sociability didn’t seem too affected by ethnoracial differences, on any level that I could immediately observe.

 (I don’t, incidentally, know absolutely for sure that these people were students; I didn’t ask.
 But their fashion choices, their markers of social class, their youth, their backpacks, their casual socializing, and their proximity to the campus seemed conclusive.
 Ethnography demands leaps of interpretation.)